 Exercise: Select the correct method lookup order.
+Note that you need to use your personal (not NCSU) Github account for the IDE.

 In addition to including modules, classes can also be extended by modules.

 So, what's the difference between including a module and extending a class with it?